solliancenet/tech-immersion-data-ai/day2-exp1/README.md

       }
     ```

     - Finally, add the .bot file paths for each of your language configurations (English only at this time).
 You can find the bot file under the **LocaleConfigurations** folder.
+Make sure that the bot file name ends with `en.bot`.
+For instance, `tech-immersion-YOUR_UNIQUE_IDen.bot`.

     ```
     "defaultLocale": "en-us",